 Usually, though, if you follow the tips in the homemade mayo recipe post, it will work every time, and if not, this method for fixing it works.

 But don’t beat yourself up if you chance upon that rare occasion where the mayo wins!

-In that case, just throw up your hands and go buy this mayo, but you may have to keep checking back as they have trouble keeping it in stock.
+In that case, just throw up your hands and get this mayo.
 That’s the only not-homemade kind of mayo that I buy in a pinch.